Achieve an internationally recognised professional qualification

-There are a number of pathways on to the PBA’s Accreditation Programme to ensure the best fit for those from diverse experiences, backgrounds, sectors and contexts.
+There are three pathways on to the PBA’s Accreditation Programme to ensure the best fit for those from diverse experiences, backgrounds, sectors and contexts.
 These include:

-- Training graduates pathway – for those who have completed PBA’s training programme and have been recommended by their trainers
+- Partnership Brokers Training Accreditation Pathway – for those who have completed a PBT course and have been recommended for Accreditation by their trainers

-- Advanced Practitioners pathway – for those who have completed PBA’s Advanced Practice course or those with a very strong partnership brokering track record, or those who may have a qualification and track record in a comparable professional pathway (for example as facilitators, mediators, negotiators, change managers)
+- Tailored Accreditation Pathway (in the process of being expanded to include a wider intake) – for those who have completed the PBA’s Advanced Practitioners training or have not completed a PBA training course but who have a strong partnership brokering track record or who are in transition between roles or who have a qualification in a comparable professional pathway (for example as facilitators, mediators, negotiators, change managers)

 What does Accreditation give you?